Why is women’s education of great importance?

-If everyone knows that education is necessary for life, why is most of the world still uneducated?
+If everyone knows that education is necessary for life, why are most of the world still uneducated?
 Nobel laureate Ms. Malala Yousafzai can answer this question.
-In her opinion, pen is mightier than the gun, and all evil forces in the world are afraid of education.
+In her opinion, the pen is mightier than the gun, and all evil forces in the world are afraid of education.
 Her life is an example of how fundamental forces want to keep most of the population undereducated and ignorant.
-She rose above fear of death and told the world about the need to educate the world, especially women.
+She rose above the fear of death and told the world about the need to educate the world, especially women.
 She says, “Extremists have shown what frightens them the most: a girl with a book”.

 That brings us to the topic of women’s education.
 It is necessary to talk about women’s education particularly because the percentage of educated women around the world is much less compared to that of men.
-According to the statistics of United Nations Statistics Division, two thirds of worlds 774 million adult illiterates are women.
+According to the statistics of the United Nations Statistics Division, two-thirds of worlds 774 million adult illiterates are women.
 This has remained unchanged for the past 20 years across the globe.
 UNESCO says that almost a quarter of young women aged 15-24 today (116 million) in developing countries have never completed primary school.
-They lack skills for work and face unemployment.
+They lack the skills for work and face unemployment.
 Young women make up 58% of those not completing primary school.
 Lack of women’s education keeps the entire world at a loss.
 Women play more important role in human development than men, and therefore their education is of utmost importance.
 Here are a few reasons for the importance of women’s education as per UNESCO’s research database.

 - Educated women are less likely to die at childbirth